-Who are these people and why are they so crazy about growing good food?
+Who are these people and why are they so obsessed with growing good food?

 She’s Erica (on the right) and I’m Alice.
 We both started gardening long before we met.
-We had a homestead and grew our own food.
-We had gardens on city lots, even just outside the apartment.
-We live on a large plot specifically so we can have a big garden.
+Once we got together, we started a homestead and grew our own food.
+Later we grew gardens on city lots, even one just outside the apartment.
+Now we live on a large plot of land specifically so we can have a big garden.
 When we were growing up this wasn’t so unusual; our folks were barely off the farm.
 But this isn’t true anymore.
 We don’t see many “serious” gardeners.
+This website is where we communicate our experience.
 We think this knowledge is essential.
-This website is where we communicate our experience.